2023 Tour de France: Route and stages

 On stage 9, the Tour had a summit finish at Puy de Dôme for the first time since 1988.

 In January 2022, Amaury Sport Organisation announced that the Basque Country in Spain would host the Grand Départ, with the first stage in Bilbao.
 It was the second time that the Basque Country hosted the Tour's start, following the 1992 edition.
 In October 2022, the full route was announced by Christian Prudhomme.

 The race began in Bilbao, next to the Guggenheim Museum, before crossing into France on stage 3.
 After two stages in the Pyrenees, the Tour returned to the Puy de Dôme for the first time since 1988 at the end of the first week.
 After the first rest day, the race crossed over the Massif Central into the Alps, with stage 13 on Bastille Day ending with a summit finish on the Col du Grand Colombier.
 Another summit finish followed two stages later, this time at Saint-Gervais-les-Bains.
 Following the second rest day, stage 16 was the only individual time trial of the race, at 22.4 km in length.
-Stage 17 in the Alps featured the most amount of climbing, with over 5,000 m on the way to Courchevel.
+Stage 17 in the Alps featured the most climbing, with over 5,000 m on the way to Courchevel.
 Two transitional stages led to the penultimate day, ending at Le Markstein in the Vosges, before a 500 km transfer for the ceremonial final stage in Paris.

 The first week of the Tour was described by French rider Romain Bardet as "most difficult [...] that ever existed", featuring a large number of high-mountain climbs and offering up the possibility of significant time differences between the general classification contenders.
 The route was considered to favour climbers, with one short, uphill time trial on stage 16.